 The Chikurin-ha of the Yoshida-ryu reveres Ishido Chikurin (d.
 1605) as its founder.
 He is considered to have inherited the tradition stemming from Heki Yazaemon Noritsugun, a relative of Heki Danjo Masatugu's, whose actual connection to the family is a source of debate.
 Chikurin was a Shingon Buddhist priest at the Yoshida family temple in Omi who learned the Yoshida-ryu style of archery before founding his own school.
 He learned the Yoshida-ryu style from Izumu no kami Shigemasa, but he also studies the main Heki-ryu style with Yuge Yarokuro.

-In 1603 Chikurin entered the service of the Matsudaira clan in Owari (modern day Nagoya) with a stipend of 250 koku.
-He died there, but his heir –Chikurin had left the priesthood and married sometime earlier-- remained to established the Chikurin-ha, which carried on by successive generations*
+In 1603 Chikurin entered the service of the Matsudaira clan in Owari (modern-day Nagoya) with a stipend of 250 kokus.
+He died there, but his heir –Chikurin had left the priesthood and married sometime earlier-- remained to establish the Chikurin-ha, which carried on by successive generations*

-The full name of our style is Heki Ryu Bishu Chikurin-ha, where Bishu refers to a region in Japan that our style of Chikurin-ha is associated with.
-Other branch derived from Chikurin-ha are Izumu Ha, Dosetsu Ha, Taishin Ha, Yamashina Ha, Jotoku Ha, Sakonemo Ha, and Okura Ha.
+The full name of our style is Heki Ryu Bishu Chikurin-ha, where Bishu refers to a region in Japan that our style of Chikurin-ha is associated.
+Other branches derived from Chikurin-ha are Izumu Ha, Dosetsu Ha, Taishin Ha, Yamashina Ha, Jotoku Ha, Sakonemo Ha, and Okura Ha.

 *Hurst, G. Cameron.
 Armed Martial Arts of Japan, Swordsmanship and Archery.
 New Haven: Yale University Press, 1998.
 Print.
 Page 135

 Visitors are welcome, but let us know you will be coming by sending a message.

 For details see Practice Time and Location